HichameMoriceau/Evolutionary-neural-networks/README.md

 In Machine Learning, Neural network have demonstrated flexibility and robustness properties.
 It is known that neural nets can be used for solving a wide variety of problems, provided that the topology is appropriately chosen.
 There are two main schools of thought when it comes to training neural networks: the use of gradient based methods with the *back propagation algorithm* and the use of *evolutionary algorithms*.
 This research project researches the automation of the design of the most adequate architecture and weights for solving various supervised learning problem.

 ## Overview
-The platform is composed of 3 benchmarks and some additional directories:
+This CLI tool is composed of 3 benchmarks and some additional directories:
  - The `BP_experiment` directory contains the BP benchmark (using the FANN library)
  - The `NEAT_experiment` directory contains the NEAT benchmark (using NEAT library)
  - The `evolutionary_nets` directory contains the evolutionary nets benchmark (PSO, DE & AIS)